Cheryl is a licensed/ordained gospel preacher who operates two outreach ministries.

 Buying protection from the mob

 The book and movie The Godfather reveal how Don Corleone was given various gifts from people so they would be under his protection.
 I realize that some preachers operate with this mob boss mentality when I researched a popular prosperity teaching Bishop.
 On his website, it was stated that he would give spiritual covering to other preachers under the following conditions.
-You must first send him $50.00, pay him another $100.00 annually and also give him a monthly donation of your choice.
-There were a little over 1100 people who had joined this organization.
+You must first send him $50.00,to join his club, then pay him $100.00 annually and also give him a monthly donation of your choice.
+There were a little over 1100 people who had joined this organization at the time..
 Do the math and multiply it by at least a decade of this charade and this man was raking in millions just by having people join his organization.
 This is the ultimate Ponzi scheme and multilevel marketing ploy.

 There are also churches that in addition to tithes and offerings they push sowing seeds.
 This means that on random occasions, you are supposed to give your pastor extra money.
 This can be done by putting it in his hand, leaving it in the box on his office door, or laying money at the front of the church near the altar.
 Increasing ministries are teaching that in order for God to bless you, that you must give this additional money to your spiritual leader.
 It is as if they believe you can buy favor from the Lord the same way people purchase mob protection.